xfbs/tmux-rs/README.md

 properly to make use of rust generics which is abi compatible with the original C code.
 Maybe in the future it would make sense to instead make use of a crate which provides the same functionality such as [intrusive_collections](https://docs.rs/intrusive-collections/latest/intrusive_collections/).

+## C pointer field access operator `->`

+Once annoyance of porting C code which makes heavy use of pointers is having to convert uses of the `->` operator.
+Rust has no such operator and pointers don't implement deref, so they must be translated to something like `(*w).field`.

+For a bit, I thought I could implement by own smart pointer type which wrapped a `*mut T` or `NonNull` and also implemented DerefMut.
+Unfortunately doing this requires that you can create a `&mut T` which would likely invoke undefined behaviour in this context.

 # References